dwesterman/Convert-SplitNameValue/README.md

 ```

 # Function "ConvertFrom-SplitNameValue"
-This function is used to convert a SplitNameValue String into one or more objects.<br />
+This function is used to convert one or more SplitNameValue Strings, into one or more objects.<br />
+While you can input more then one SplitNameValue String at a time I do not recommend it because it will combine the output and may be confusing.
-It has 2 useable parameters ( -$InputString [string], -ObjectMarker [string] )
+It has 2 useable parameters ( -$InputString [string[]], -ObjectMarker [string] )

 The -InputString Parameter can be used as a normal parameter with the SplitNameValue Formated string in quotes "string" or the pipeline.
 Here is an Exampe of a string in SplitNameValue Format: